Wacky-Mole/WackysDatabase/README.md

 To use the console commands, press F5 in the game to open the game console.
 Make sure to enable the console for Valheim by adding "-console" to the launch options.

-- `wackydb_reload`: Reloads all the YML files in the wackysDatabase folder.
+- `wackydb_reload`: Reloads all the YML files in the wackysDatabase folder. : This now works for admins on server now.
+So you could turn off Filewatcher and just do a manual reload on your client and forces all clients to reload.
 - `wackydb_reload_fast`: Fast reload that may cause game stutter.
 - `wackydb_save_recipe [ItemName]`: Saves a recipe YML in the wackysDatabase Recipe folder.
 - `wackydb_save_piece [PieceName]`: Saves a piece YML in the wackysDatabase Piece folder.